rmlmcfadden/rmlmcfadden.github.io/ion-implantation/pysrim.md

   won't run if the `kwarg` is specified.
 This is relatively minor, so my workaround is to just avoid providing the parameter.

+- SRIM's default values for (element specific) displacement, lattice, and surface binding energies do not appear to used automatically and need to specified manually.

 [Python]: https://www.python.org/
 [Linux]: https://en.wikipedia.org/wiki/Linux
 [GitLab]: https://about.gitlab.com/